RyanCCollins/ios-interview/iOS Dry Interview.md

 ```
 // Note: this shows NSUserDefaults because that is what the question suggests we use.
 // That said, I might take a different approach and use an NSManagedObject because NSUserDefaults is not meant to
 // Store much more than settings.
 Storing an image can be done, but it is slow.
-I included psuedocode for storing to //NSUSerDefaults to fulfill the requirements asked in this question.
+I included psuedocode for storing to
+// NSUSerDefaults to fulfill the requirements asked in this question.
 class Actor: NSObject {
     var actorBio: String
     var actorName: String